 Tell then about Asthma Kids – for all primary school aged kids with videos and Chester’s Asthma Trail that help them understand about asthma – its fun too with prizes!

-Over 50% of the young people with asthma surveyed are likely to have a mental health disorder.
+As highlighted above in the new video section, over 50% of the young people with asthma surveyed are likely to have a mental health disorder.
 There are organisations who specialise in helping young people get through mental health issues – these web links can help you too.